dormeir999/Clustering-Search-Queries/README.md

 ### Changing Running Parameters (configs.yaml)

-* The first bulk of values is of the *Production* values - the complete pipeline (aka last function of the complete pipeline `import_process_cluster_output_log`) uses these values. change only if you already tested those values.
+* The first bulk of values (up until line 80) is of the *Production* values - the complete pipeline (aka last function of the complete pipeline `import_process_cluster_output_log`) uses these values.
 * The second bulk of values is of the *Research* values - The functions below the highest functions use these values as default.
 You can change those values and run the lower function for research and optimize the algorithem.